 Think of it this way: if you wear sunscreen at the beach, you will likely avoid a serious sunburn.
 Or, you could check your shoulders every time you come home from the beach to look for signs of a sunburn.
 The sunscreen, like a vaccine, is designed to prevent harm.
 Examining your skin, like a COVID-19 test, only tells you after the fact, and once you’ve gotten a sunburn, all you can do is treat the symptoms and wait for it to go away.

 Now imagine a sunburn that is contagious: you scorch your skin at the beach, and then you spread that pain and misery to your family, friends, or coworkers.
 According to this opinion piece in Scientific American, we don’t talk enough about the effectiveness of vaccines in reducing transmission of the virus: “vaccinating a large majority of Americans throughout the country is our surest bet for returning to normal.
 Entirely eliminating spread of the virus may be an unreachable goal, but mass vaccination—in the U.S. and around the world—will relegate COVID to the background of our lives.”

 Good news!
 The Food and Drug Administration approved the Pfizer vaccine on August 23 for individuals 16 years of age and up.
-Emergency use is still approved for children ages 12 to 15.
-In addition, the FDA has given the Pfizer vaccine emergency use approval, and the CDC has recommended its use for children ages 5 – 11.
+Emergency use is approved for children 5 and up.
+In addition, the FDA has given the Pfizer vaccine emergency use approval, and the CDC has recommended its use for children ages 5-11.

 The Pfizer vaccine was the first to receive final FDA approval.
 Full FDA approval of the Moderna vaccine is expected soon, with approval of the Johnson & Johnson vaccine to follow.
 For now, both of these vaccines continue to be available under the Emergency Use Authorization.